neodrama/github-drama/README.md

 ### Todogroup/Opencodeofconduct

 - [todogroup/opencodeofconduct/pull/70](https://github.com/todogroup/opencodeofconduct/pull/70)
+  - A major rewrite of the Open Code of Conduct template sparks heated debate over language, tone, and the handling of free speech.

 ### Tootsuite/Mastodon

 - [tootsuite/mastodon/pull/9898](https://github.com/tootsuite/mastodon/pull/9898)
+  - A PR to add underlines to links in Mastodon to improve accessibility triggers a long, passionate debate.

 ### Torvalds/Linux

 - [torvalds/linux/commit/6e90b675cf942e50c70e8394dfb5862975c3b3b2](https://github.com/torvalds/linux/commit/6e90b675cf942e50c70e8394dfb5862975c3b3b2)
+  - A sweeping commit removes numerous entries from the MAINTAINERS file due to compliance requirements, with a note that they can be restored if proper documentation is provided.

 ### Twbs/Bootstrap

 - [twbs/bootstrap/issues/3057](https://github.com/twbs/bootstrap/issues/3057)
+  - A user reports that missing semicolons in bootstrap-dropdown.js cause minification errors in Firefox.

 ### Twitter/Scrooge

 - [twitter/scrooge/issues/222](https://github.com/twitter/scrooge/issues/222)
+  - A user points out that the project's build status icon shows a failing build, suggesting it should be fixed or removed

 ### ValveSoftware/Source-1-Games

 - [ValveSoftware/Source-1-Games/issues/2475](https://github.com/ValveSoftware/Source-1-Games/issues/2475)
+  - A user discovers that having "catbot" in their Linux username triggers an automatic VAC ban in Team Fortress 2.

 - [ValveSoftware/steam-for-linux/issues/3671](https://github.com/ValveSoftware/steam-for-linux/issues/3671)
+  - A user moves their Steam folder and symlinks it, only to have Steam recursively delete all files owned by their user—including backups—after launch.

 ### Vcflib/Vcflib

 - [vcflib/vcflib/issues/206](https://github.com/vcflib/vcflib/issues/206)
+  - A frustrated user reports that the vcf2tsv tool fails to separate per-allele records with newlines, resulting in jumbled output.
+They also complain about the random reordering of INFO fields.

 ### VHSgunzo/Lutris-Wine

 - [VHSgunzo/lutris-wine/issues/15](https://github.com/VHSgunzo/lutris-wine/issues/15)
+  - This issue has been deleted.
+No further information or context is available.

 ### Vimeo/Player.js

 - [vimeo/player.js/issues/28](https://github.com/vimeo/player.js/issues/28)
+  - A user asks if it's possible to hide the control bar using player.js.

 ### Voat/Voat